- What is salt brine?

 When all roads are clear and the storm subsides another round of sand/salt mix is applied to improve traction and melt the remaining snow and ice.

-It is Town policy that mailboxes will not be replaced unless it is evident that the damage was caused by the plow blade and not the force of the snow.
+The DPW repairs mailboxes as a courtesy.
+It is Town's policy that mailboxes will not be repaired or replaced unless it is evident that the damage was caused by the plow blade and not the force of the snow.
+If a mailbox gets replaced, it will be with a standard mailbox and post only.

 - Please be patient.
 Plow operators work in extreme conditions for extended periods of time with little rest.

-- Sand is available to residents (for home use) at Springs Brook Park entance.
+- Sand is available to residents (for home use) at the Springs Brook Park entrance.

 Thank you for your continued cooperation and support.
-If you have any questions regarding Town By-laws, parking restrictions or winter operations the following numbers may be helpful to you:
+If you have any questions regarding Town By-laws, parking restrictions, or winter operations, please call the DPW or the Police Department.